Piano Learning and Improvisation Through Digital Augmentation

 In this PhD we have formulated the following sub research questions to guide our method (UMAP DC 2021, MobileHCI DC 2021):

-• RQ3: How do we guide the future design of the augmented piano towards a holistic piano learning experience?
+• RQ1: How do we inform the design of future augmented piano training systems?
 IMI 2022

 To know more details in this dissertation, we invite you to read our existing publications (see below, PDF-available):